 What Are the Next Steps in Protecting Children’s Online Privacy?

 When COPPA was first drafted there was no YouTube, TikTok, etc. With the advancements in technology occurring at a rapid pace, it is important to make sure you stay up to date with all the changes regarding COPPA.

-In addition, important to be aware of state-specific regulations.
+In addition, it’s important to be aware of state-specific regulations.
 For example, according to The New York Times, California will soon adopt the California Age-Appropriate Design Code Act.
 This measure will require sites and apps to block features that pose a risk to children, such as chat.
 It will also require online services to turn on the highest privacy settings by default for children.

-The California measure could apply to a wide range of popular digital products that people under 18 are likely to use including social networks, game platforms, connected toys, voice assistants, and digital learning tools for schools. law will take effect in 2024.
+The California measure could apply to a wide range of popular digital products that people under 18 are likely to use including social networks, game platforms, connected toys, voice assistants, and digital learning tools for schools.
+The California law will take effect in 2024.
 In addition, Congress is working to boost online safety for children.

 ABOUT THE BENKABBOU LAW FIRM

 The Benkabbou Law Firm, PLLC, is a boutique law firm located in Tampa, Florida.
 Our firm focuses on business law, immigration law, business immigration law, and intellectual property law.
 At our firm, we treat our clients like family and treat their interests and dreams as our own.

 At the Benkabbou Law Firm, PLLC, we value keeping our clients informed of all possible problems they may face.
 We provide proactive legal solutions to help our clients avoid the possibility of liability, which saves our clients money, time, and resources.
 In uncertain times like these, we are prioritizing the long-term interests of our clients and their livelihoods.
 We are also help you navigate reopening your business after COVID.